dryark/stf_ios_support/README.md

     1. To fix this you can use devreset.
 This is why the devreset command is mentioned above currently to run before starting coordinator. devreset effectively stops the video streaming entirely, resetting it so that it can be started up again.
-1. The init.sh script does not created ~/Library/LaunchAgents folder; despite it needing to exist

-    1. Your system may already have such a folder for your user, in which case everything will work fine.
-    1. If it doesn't exist, coordinator will be unable to create the plist within it used to start WDA.
-You'll need to create the folder then to fix this.
-The error message in this case is somewhat obvious; but this issue will bite many users.
-Autocreation of this folder will be added soon.

 ### Setting up with VPN
 1. Install openvpn-server on your STF server machine